-- 125. a.
-Unless otherwise provided, a "normal work day" is a tour of duty of eight (8) hours completed within not more than nine (9) hours. - b.
+126. a.
+Unless otherwise provided, a "normal work day" is a tour of duty of eight (8) hours completed within not more than nine (9) hours.
+127. b.
 A "normal work week" is a tour of duty on each of five consecutive days with two consecutive days off.
-However, employees who are moving from one shift or one work schedule to another may be required to work in excess of five consecutive working days in conjunction with changes in their work shifts or schedules. - 127. c.
-Current work schedules (Monday through Friday) as of the effective date of this Agreement will remain in place unless a proposed change is mutually agreed to by the parties.

-d.
-AUTO, MARINE & SPECIALTY PAINTERS, LOCAL 1176

-128. For additional Auto, Marine & Specialty Painters, Local 1176 provisions regarding Normal Work Schedule, see Appendix H.

-e.
-BUILDING INSPECTORS' ASSOCIATION

-For additional Building Inspectors' Association provisions regarding the Regular Work Week, see Appendix B.

-f.
-TEAMSTERS, LOCAL 853

-For additional Teamsters, Local 853 provisions regarding Work Schedules, see Appendix K.

-2. FLEX-TIME SCHEDULES
+However, employees who are moving from one shift or one work schedule to another may be required to work in excess of five consecutive working days in conjunction with changes in their work shifts or schedules.
+128. с.
+Current work schedules (Monday through Friday) as of the effective date of this Agreement will remain in place unless a proposed change is mutually agreed to by the parties. d.
+AUTO, MARINE & SPECIALTY PAINTERS, LOCAL 1176 129.
+For additional Auto, Marine & Specialty Painters, Local 1176 provisions regarding Normal Work Schedule, see Appendix H. e.
+BUILDING INSPECTORS' ASSOCIATION 130.
+For additional Building Inspectors' Association provisions regarding the Regular Work Week, see Appendix B. f.
+TEAMSTERS, LOCAL 853 131.
+For additional Teamsters, Local 853 provisions regarding Work Schedules, see Appendix K. 2.
+FLEX-TIME SCHEDULES twelve (12) hours, provided, that the employee must work five (5) days a week, forty (40) hours per week, and must execute a document stating that the employee is voluntarily participating in a flex-time program and waiving any rights he or she may have on the same subject.

-All classifications of employees having a normal work day of eight (8) hours within nine (9) hours may voluntarily work in flex-time programs authorized by appointing officers and may voluntarily work more than or less than eight (8) hours within twelve (12) hours, provided, that the employee must work five (5) days a week, forty (40) hours per week, and must execute a document stating that the employee is voluntarily participating in a flex-time program and waiving any rights he or she may have on the same subject.
+132.All classifications of employees having a normal work day of eight (8) hours within nine (9) hours may voluntarily work in flex-time programs authorized by appointing officers and may voluntarily work more than or less than eight (8) hours within